ClickioTech/ClickioConsentSDK-Android/README.md

 -   `adStorageGranted` — Consent for ad storage.
 -   `adUserDataGranted` — Consent for processing user data for ads.
 -   `adPersonalizationGranted` — Consent for ad personalization.
+-   `securityStorageGranted` — Consent for Security Storage.
+-   `personalizationStorageGranted` — Consent for Personalization Storage.
+-   `functionalityStorageGranted` — Consent for Functionality Storage.

 # Integration with Third-Party Libraries for Google Consent Mode